robertu94/robertu94.github.io/content/learning/development.markdown

 ### Profilers

 Profilers are typically "lightweight" tools that measure where the execution time of a program is being spent.
+They save you the effort of having to manually instrument your code at all points where you would like to gather timings.
+Some profilers can also incorporate low level system information from the kernel to give a more complete picture of performance.

 One common problem across these tools is how to get a meaningful stack-traces.
 Oftentimes, this comes down to two issues: including debugging symbols and not clobbering the frame pointer.